r4stl1n/condex/README.md

 $ cd condex

 $ virtualenv --python=python2.7 .env (where python.27 is the path to your python 2.7 interpreter)

+or for python 3
+$ python3 -m venv .env

 $ source .env/bin/activate